cloudify-examples/example-use-cases/azure_case_e2e/e2e/README.md

 * **cloudify-azure-plugin** - Tested for version 2.1.1
 * **cloudify-utilities-plugin** - Tested for version 1.12.5

+This can be applied through the Cloudify manager user interface or using the CLI.
+* To upload plugins using the Cloudify manager:
-You can do this using Cloudify UI from *Cloudify Catalog* page with *Plugins Catalog* widget just by picking the plugin and clicking *Upload*.\
+    * Browse to the *Cloudify Catalog* page and scroll to the *Plugins Catalog* widget.
+Select the relevant plugins and click *Upload*.
-Using *cfy* you can upload those with following commands:\
+* To upload plugins using the CLI, run the following commands:
 ``cfy plugins upload https://github.com/cloudify-incubator/cloudify-utilities-plugin/releases/download/1.12.5/cloudify_utilities_plugin-1.12.5-py27-none-linux_x86_64-centos-Core.wgn -y https://github.com/cloudify-incubator/cloudify-utilities-plugin/releases/download/1.12.5/plugin.yaml``

 ``cfy plugins upload https://github.com/cloudify-incubator/cloudify-azure-plugin/releases/download/2.1.1/cloudify_azure_plugin-2.1.1-py27-none-linux_x86_64-centos-Core.wgn -y https://github.com/cloudify-incubator/cloudify-azure-plugin/releases/download/2.1.1/plugin.yaml``